textileio/go-textile/README.md

 Textile is a set of tools and trust-less infrastructure for building _censorship resistant_ and _privacy preserving_ applications.

-While data is interoperable with the whole [IPFS](https://ipfs.io/) peer-to-peer network, Textile-flavored peers represent an additional layer or sub-network of **users, applications, and services**.
+While interoperable with the whole [IPFS](https://ipfs.io/) peer-to-peer network, Textile-flavored peers represent an additional layer or sub-network of **users, applications, and services**.

-With protocols like content-addressed data, public-key cryptography, and AES encryption, Textile aims to bring the inherent benefits of decentralization to real products that people can love.
+With good encryption defaults and anonymous, disposable application services like [cafes](https://docs.textile.io/concepts/cafes/), Textile aims to bring the decentralized internet to real products that people love.

 [Continue reading](https://docs.textile.io/concepts/) about Textile...